An incident management system (IMS) can do a lot for you.

 Restructure personnel into a unified operation.

-Introduce proactive procedures and protocols-to-handle, and then introduce incident management software designed to help you the create order you need.
+Introduce proactive procedures and protocols-to-handle and then introduce incident management software designed to help you create the order you need.

 Do this, and answering our one vital question with a “Yes” will be easy.